openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 4. Use OmGui as before until the problem occurs.

 5. Open the View/Log (<kbd>Alt</kbd>+<kbd>V</kbd>, <kbd>L</kbd>) window at the very bottom, and resize it to be a little larger

+6. Now perform the actions that you are troubleshooting, for example, one or more of the steps:
-6. Attach the device and wait around 10 seconds
+   * Attach the device (wait around 10 seconds for it to fully connect)
+   * Optional: Attempt to download data from the device
+   * Optional: Attempt to configure the device

 7. Click in the Log window and select all of the text and copy it to the clipboard (<kbd>Ctrl</kbd>+<kbd>Home</kbd>, <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>End</kbd>, <kbd>Ctrl</kbd>+<kbd>C</kbd>)